bs2kbs2k/smlinux/README.md

 ## **Download & Installation Instructions**

-Paste the following into a terminal:
+Paste either of the following into a terminal:

-	bash -c "$(curl -fsSL https://raw.githubusercontent.com/enigma9o7/smlinux/master/smlinux)"
+	bash -c "$(curl -fsSL https://raw.githubusercontent.com/enigma9o7/smlinux/master/smlinux)" OR

+	wget https://raw.githubusercontent.com/enigma9o7/smlinux/master/smlinux;bash smlinux;rm smlinux

 That's Everything.
 That's all you have to do.
 You will be prompted to approve (or change) build options, specify your romfile,  and asked sudo password to install build tools.  smlinux will then run as user unattended and before the time you finish reading the FAQ you will hear "It's me, Mario!".
 (**Do not run smlinux as root; you will be prompted for password automatically if needed during installation.**)